 The main post production areas that we fulfill are…

-You can contact Chris Layhe and CLAi Post in several ways, any day of the week:
+You can get in touch with Chris Layhe and the CLAi Studio any day of the week:

-Use this automated email form and I’ll get back to you asap.
-Or revel in my beautiful Manchester accent and call 650-762-5241.
+Use the automated email form below and I’ll get back to you faster than a speeding turtle… or take the opportunity to revel in my beautiful Manchester accent and call 831.-419.-7590.

 Either way I’m really looking forward to meeting you electronically!